 As I was paging through the soup section, I came across a chicken chowder.
 Yum, I thought…I bet that’d be even better if I made it a Rhode Island inspired French Chicken Chowder.
 Why you ask?
 Because my favorite clam chowder is from La Forge restaurant in Newport, Rhode Island.
 If you haven’t been, it’s delicious.
 What makes it so delicious?
 Dill.
 Period.
 I’m somewhat convinced dill is one of the most amazing herbs around, especially when combined with potatoes.
 Then it’d be French because I’d substitute the bacon for some jambon.
 Mmm.
 I also substituted a red bell pepper (meh) for some celery.
 So, out with the bacon for jambon, out with the bell pepper for celery, out with the parsley for dill, and double the potatoes and carrots.

-Since I was making this soup on a Monday my favorite bakery in Victor Hugo was not open.
+Since I was making this soup on a Monday my favorite bakery in Marché Victor Hugo was not open.
 I figured I’d pick up a baguette elsewhere on my way home from picking up some carrots and potatoes at the supermarket.
 Then I thought, I wonder what sort of bread recipes are in Cooking for Two.
 My eyes stopped at simple drop biscuits.
 Immediately, I knew I had to make some dill biscuits to accompany my dill soup.

-Biscuits are not a thing in France, which is both sad and surprising (though Jim and I both had one of the best biscuits of my life at David Toutain in Paris last October).
-I scanned through the recipe wondering how many substitutions I’d have to make due to Paris ingredients.
-Flour (OK), baking powder & backing soda (OK), sugar (yes), salt (obviously), buttermilk (problem), butter (easy).
+Biscuits are not a thing in France, which is both sad and surprising (though Jim and I both had one of the best biscuits of our lives at David Toutain in Paris last October).
+I scanned through the recipe wondering how many substitutions I’d have to make due to French ingredients.
+Flour (OK), baking powder & baking soda (OK), sugar (yes), salt (obviously), buttermilk (problem), butter (easy).
 Great, only a buttermilk substitution stood between me and making biscuits at home.
 I remembered from my American biscuit making days from my Jack Daniels Cookbook that sour cream (plus a little milk to thin it) makes amazing biscuits and serves as a great substitution.
 Unfortunately, sour cream isn’t really a thing here.
 But créme fraîche is!
 I made a direct substitution and just kept adding milk until the batter looked about right/felt sticky and yet dry enough to form biscuits.
 Then I added SO MUCH dill.

 I have to admit, they were extremely tasty biscuits.
 Reminded me a little bit of a KFC biscuit.
 So tasty, in fact, I made them again (without the dill) the next day for sausage and biscuits.
-Still good without the dill, but my preference would be with the herbs and of course with a pinch of sea salt on top (my addition to nearly all savory baked goods…it really does make a difference).
+Still good without the dill, but my preference would be with the herbs and of course with a pinch of sea salt on top (my addition to nearly all savory baked goods…it really does make them sing).

 If you’re in the mood for a comforting Monday night meal, this will definitely do the trick and not take more than an hour of cooking and prep time.
 All in all, delicious!